cp16net/trove-tester/README.md

 #.
 Add your keypair to the OpenStack deployment with a name that matches
 the .fabricrc KEYPAIR_NAME.
 #.
-Create some floating ips that are not attached to an instance.
-#.
 Create a devstack network that is 10.2.0.0/24
 #.
 Create an Interface on your router for 10.2.0.1
+#.
+Create some floating ips that are not attached to an instance.
+#.
+Add entries to your `~/.ssh/config` file of the names you want to use for
+your floating ips you created

 Examples